Getting to the Finish Line (A Poem)

 With a strength that came from somewhere deep within

-That I could be kind even under the worst pressure
+That I could be kind even under immense pressure

-And express my voice and truth; I am “shy” no more
+And express my voice without fear; I am “timid” no more

 But I wasn’t looking for fame